MicrocosmFoods/fermentedfood_mags_curation/docs/kbase-upload.md

 GCF_000420365.1_ASM42036v1_genomic,GCF_000420365.1_ASM42036v1_genomic,218406/28/1,KBaseGenomeAnnotations.Assembly-5.1
 ```

 Note that for our specific purposes the filename of the assembly without the `.fa` extension is the name/sample name in the metadata, so the code-cell has been written to output the same string for `object_name` and `sample_name`.
 This might not be the case for your uploads.
 Save this code output as a CSV file.
 Upload it to the workspace.
+You may have to reformat this for example with `awk` and `sed` so that it's a valid CSV file.

 Now launch the Batch Link Workspace Objects to Samples app.
+Select the SampleSet made from before, if it doesn't show up in the drop-down menu you did something wrong when uploading the SampleSet.
+Select the spreadsheet that links the genome objects to samples.
+Click Run.

 ## Add Documentation to the Narrative

-## Create a Narrative with Subsets of Genomes